Meeting and surpassing all audience expectations every day.

 We are talking about the vicar of Christ here.

-The vicar of Christ believes man is not part of nature.
+The vicar of Christ believes man is not part of nature?

-Uh okay, I'm gonna leave it there.
+Okay, I'm going to leave it there.

 It's beyond our reach.